 University of Utah - J.D.
 1986

-University of Washington
+University of Washington - Electrical Engineering - M.S.
+1998

-Utah State University
+Utah State University - Aeronautics - B.S.
+1982

-Russ is a member of the Utah State Bar (1992), the Washington State Bar (1987), and is registered to practice before the U.S. Patent and Trademark Office.
-His professional memberships include the American Bar Association, the American Intellectual Property Law Association, and the Washington State Patent Law Association.
 Russ contributes to his community through volunteer work, including Habitat for Humanity (Cambodia in 2010), and teaching at Cambodian Children’s Fund facilities in Phnom Penh (2011).
 Russ was a Coach with Zino Society, assisting entrepreneurs in preparing competitive presentations to angel investors, and he is a former member of the Keiretsu Forum in Seattle.

-Tarleton, E., Ashton, J., Trademark Predators — Can They Really Prey On The Public?, Law360, Dec.
-18, 2017.
+Tarleton, E., Ashton, J., Trademark Predators — Can They Really Prey On The Public?, Law360, December 18, 2017.